jaytmiller/caldp/README.rst

 *This disclaimer was originally written by
-`Adrienne Lowe <https://github.com/adriennefriend>`_ for a `PyCon talk <https://www.youtube.com/watch?v=6Uj746j9Heo>`_, and was adapted by hstdp based on its use in the README file for the `MetPy project <https://github.com/Unidata/MetPy>`_.*
+`Adrienne Lowe <https://github.com/adriennefriend>`_ for a `PyCon talk <https://www.youtube.com/watch?v=6Uj746j9Heo>`_, and was adapted by caldp based on its use in the README file for the `MetPy project <https://github.com/Unidata/MetPy>`_.*